waptug/geekzonehostingllc-clipbucket-lamp-server/README.md

 =========================================================

 There are to ways to deploy this project.
-The first option is more suitable for testing or deploying the application locally.
+The first option is more suitable for deploying the application locally.
 And the second option it's for SSL support with your own domain.